Sosoococ/Natnet_Python/README.md

  It's now only available for rigidbody

 # Setup
-Turn on the streaming setting in Motive system

 * Turn on the streaming setting in Motive system
 * Create the **rigidbody** in motive and setup streaming id